Anna studied psychology, law, English, and animal welfare in college. She is a mother of two and a 2019 bride!

-World's 10 Most Beautiful Draft Horse Breeds and Heavy Horses
+10 Beautiful Heavy Draft Horses

 It is such a shame that these amazingly gentle, calm, and sweet-natured horses have been bred for purposes such as pulling heavy artillery in warfare and hard laborious tasks such as haulage, forestry, and agricultural work.
 It is mentionable, however, that many of the breeds below would not exist if they had not been required for such things.

-The tallest horse ever recorded is a Shire horse called Noddy, who stands at 20.2 hands, though normally Shires stand between 16 and 17 hands and weigh around 2000–2400 lbs.
+The tallest horse ever recorded is a Shire horse called Noddy, who stands at 20.2 hands, though normally Shires stand between 16 and 17 hands and weigh around 2000–2400 pounds.
 This breed originated from England, but quickly gained popularity worldwide as an excellent working horse.

-Boulonnais, or "white marble" horses are so-called for their white and gray coats, though colours do vary.
+Boulonnais, or "white marble" horses, are so-called for their white and gray coats, though colours do vary.
 This breed was known even before the crusades and has traces of many other breeds including the Spanish Barb, Andalusian, and Arabian.
 The Boulonnais has also influenced many other breeds, including the Percheron, as described above.

 Clydesdale horses originated from Scotland, where they are still commonly used as haulage and agricultural workhorses.
 As well as being used to create other breeds, Clydesdale horses have been used as drum horses by the British cavalry, as they have an unfailingly strong bond to their owners and will obey demands to their last breath.

-Belgian Draft Horses
+5. Belgian Draft Horses

 The Suffolk Punch is a beautiful, intelligent, and amiable breed that is sadly currently listed as endangered.
 In appearance, it is similar to a large, more heavily built Haflinger horse, to which it is closely related.
 It is also one of the oldest breeds in existence and has been documented in the early 16th Century.
-They generally stand around 16.1–17.2 hands in height, and weigh between 1980 and 2200 lbs.
+They generally stand around 16.1–17.2 hands in height and weigh between 1980 and 2200 lbs.

-The Gypsy Vanner
+7. The Gypsy Vanner

 Gypsy Vanners, also known as "Gypsy Cobs" are one of my all-time favourite breeds.
 They were used by the Romanichal people of Great Britain to pull the "caravans" in which they lived.
 They are extremely intelligent and docile animals, who are renowned for their pie-bald, pinto pattern, and heavy feathering on their legs from the knees down.
 They usually stand at 13–16.2 hands and are very popular for their willingness to help and wonderful temperament.

 A Beautiful Gypsy Vanner Stallion Showing Off

-Vladimir Draft Horses
+8. Vladimir Draft Horses

 Vladimir horses, as you may be able to guess, originated from Russia, and were created through the breeding of heavy draft breeds such as Percheron and Clydesdale horses.
 Although this breed usually weighs around 1870 lbs and stands about 15.1–16.1 hands, these horses are incredibly fast and athletic, despite their size and weight.

-Australian Draft Horse
+9. Australian Draft Horse